maxrigout/dofus-ocr/README.md

 ## Executable

-If you wish, you may find an executable directly under `releases`, note that this is inherently unsafe, and I do not recommend it.
+If you wish, you may find the latest executable directly under [releases](https://github.com/Eliott-Mischler/dofus-ocr/releases), note that this is inherently unsafe, and I do not recommend it.

 ## Run (Windows instructions)